Fuli-Wang/synthetic-fake-data-sets/README.md

 A strawberry model is provided in Models

-To run the moedel to test the offline image:
+To run the model to test the offline image:

     python3 gan_offline.py